Canon 400D vs Olympus TG-5

 |Olympus TG-4« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus TG-4|

 It is notable that the 400D has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 400D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 400D was succeeded by the Canon 450D.
+Both the 400D and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The 400D was replaced by the Canon 450D, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 400D vs Olympus TG-5

 So what conclusions can be drawn?
 Is the Canon 400D better than the Olympus TG-5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.